 - Advice on procurement of technology

 - Advice and training on supporting SEND pupils using technology

-We have a large range of technology that can be borrowed by subscribing schools, for example iPads, Android tablets, Bee-Bots, animation kits, control technology and digital still/video cameras.
+We have a large bank of technology that can be borrowed by subscribing schools, for example iPads, Android tablets, Bee-Bots, animation kits, Code Bug, FS2 technology kits and digital still/video cameras.

 Primary School Packages

-All of our curriculum packages include access to the new Sheffield Primary Computing Scheme of Work 2017.
-The successful Sheffield Primary Computing Scheme of Work for 2015 has been fully revised and improved according to feedback from teachers and national developments in thinking on computing.
-The new scheme enables children to create, refine and critically evaluate digital content as safe, active and creative participants in our digital world.
+All of our curriculum packages include access to the Sheffield Primary Computing Scheme of Work, which has been fully revised and improved according to feedback from teachers and national developments in thinking on computing.
+The scheme enables children to create, refine and critically evaluate digital content as safe, active and creative participants in our digital world.
 The revised scheme contains: